tomaszkubacki/kafka_connect_demo/kafka_to_sql_server/kafka_to_sql_server.md

   docker exec schema-registry  sh -c 'echo "{\"id\":\"a\", \"message\": \"b\"}" | /bin/kafka-json-schema-console-producer --bootstrap-server broker:9092  --property schema.registry.url=http://localhost:8085 --topic message --property value.schema.id=1'
   ```

+> [!TIP]
-  Alternatively you can use akhq web ui (however you need to select correct schema for value)
+> Alternatively you can use akhq web ui (however you need to select correct schema for value)

+> [!NOTE]
+> We can't use regular console producer since it will not attach schema id in message payload which is required by connector in order to recognize message type

 5. check is data is stored in sql database *my_messages* in table messages